 Rocking and Reclining Chairs

-Traditional kneeling chairs promote an upright posture by having you sit with thighs angled down and shins supporting some weight.
+Traditional kneeling chairs promote an upright posture by having you sit with your thighs angled downward and your shins supporting some of your weight.
 This can reduce back strain and improve posture during long sitting periods.
-Benefits include promoting upright posture and reducing back strain.
+Benefits include promoting an upright posture and reducing back strain.
+To learn how to use this type of chair correctly, read this guide on the best way to sit on a kneeling chair.

 Rocking Kneeling Chairs